b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 > *Said Brigham Young, “I have never yet preached a sermon and sent it out to the children of men, that they may not call scripture.”
 (Journal of Discourses, 13:95.)*

 Therefore, *all* words of *all* subsequent prophets are scriptural.
+To me, this suggests that any statement of "he was speaking as a man, not a prophet" are invalidated.

 &nbsp;
 ### 7